 Operators can use these options to span wider streams than many other types of bridges.
 They also wear well.
 Local regulators generally favor bridge crossings because they minimally impact water quality and fish habitat.

 These options are heavy and may be difficult to transport to the site.
 Without proper abutments, they may freeze into the ground in winter.
 Used railroad cars, truck flatbeds, and steel bridges are expensive to purchase and install.
 Used railroad cars and truck flatbeds may need reinforcement before they can be used as bridges.
 You may need dozers or special equipment such as cranes to install used railroad cars, long or heavy steel bridges, or prestressed concrete panels.

 Periodically inspect bridges during and between uses to determine strength and stability.

-University of Minnesota Extension Service, Minnesota Department of Natural Resources, Minnesota Logger Education Program, Michigan Department of Natural Resources, Michigan State University Extension, USDA Forest Service, and Wisconsin Department of Natural Resources.
+University of Minnesota Extension, Minnesota Department of Natural Resources, Minnesota Logger Education Program, Michigan Department of Natural Resources, Michigan State University Extension, USDA Forest Service, and Wisconsin Department of Natural Resources.